Top three reasons to go canyoneering near Zion

 Try out a new and unique form of adventure tourism

 Rappel, hike, climb, and swim through Utah’s majestic canyons

 Plenty of picturesque canyoneering routes for beginners and experts alike

 Zion could be considered one of the birthplaces of canyoneering—a thrilling combination of problem-solving, pathfinding, rappelling, hiking, and scrambling that’s been gaining a lot of traction in the world of adventure tourism.
 Utah’s wind and water-battered slot canyons provide the perfect exploration opportunities.
-With over 124,000 acres of scenic wilderness, the area hides plenty of wet and dry canyons, tight squeezes, and refreshing swims that will make you fall in love with this hybrid adventure.
-The area just outside of National Park’s boundaries offers plenty of equally beautiful canyons and routes for every taste.
-And the best part is—anyone can try canyoneering!
-Places such as the Lambs Knoll near Zion’s Kolob Terrace serve as the perfect introduction into the world of canyoneering.
-Come and see for yourself why Utah’s canyons are a premier outdoor destination!
+With over 124,000 acres of scenic wilderness, Zion hides plenty of wet and dry canyons, tight squeezes, and refreshing swims that will make you fall in love with this hybrid adventure.
+And the best part is—anyone can try canyoneering in Zion!
+Areas such as The Narrows above the Temple of Sinawava serve as the perfect introduction into the world of canyoneering, free of ropes or technical climbing equipment, while the Subway and Orderville Canyon offer experienced adventurers amazing route-finding, swimming, and rappelling opportunities.
+Zion Canyon is the US’s premier destination for guided canyoneering.
+Come and see why!

 Las Vegas, NV, is 2,5 hours away from Zion